 Our Discovery Gambit in an Ideal World

 I thought it would be great if any and all around the planet who might possibly be moved by this splendid music (made for the most part by deep-souled Brazilians living in poverty) could somehow have a chance to find it and hear it and in a sense get to know the people who make it.
 But the problem with this of course is that for music — and the other arts as well — to move beyond very limited circles it’s necessary to invest.
 This is how record companies work.
 Top dawg test pilot Chuck Yeager put it like this with respect to the U.S. Space Program: “No bucks, no Buck Rogers!”
 With respect to the music industry I’d paraphrase that thusly: “No bucks, no Mick Jaggers!”
 Sans heavy publicizing and media support old Mick and plenty of others wouldn’t have gone beyond skinny unknown kids playing pubs and tiny venues until giving up and getting jobs collecting bus fares.
-Jay-Z’d still be hustling and Aretha would be singing in the church choir in Detroit (that’d get me to church!).
+Jay-Z’d still be hustling and Aretha would’ve remained in her church choir in Detroit (that would’ve gotten me to church!).
 Make no mistake: Widespread artistic fame is bought and paid for.

 So not being a publicly traded corporation and scratching to pay the rent on my specialty record shop (authentic Brazilian music with a concentration on the deep roots music of Bahia) I opted for a twist on the methodology of one particular social group without the financial means for large-scale media propagation (but nevertheless dedicated to ensuring that important news was heard by all in the community and beyond): pre-Civil War African Americans.
 Their word-of-mouth Grapevine Telegraph was the origin of our expression “I heard it through the grapevine”.
 And their grapevine worked (cue I’ve Got Algorithm if this isn’t sophisticated enough for you).